milofultz/tod/README.md

 ### Future Improvements

-- Show notes with title on timer page

 - Allow maintaining of title or notes in edit mode (use `:` at start to keep title, use no `:` to keep notes)

 - Maybe use `::` to separate to make it not throw in weird ways